me-box/databox-quickstart/README.md

 ## Writing a driver

 A databox driver is responsible for writing data to a datastore to make it available for apps.
-Drivers are privileged code, so have unrestricted access to external addresses/ports.
+Drivers are privileged code, so have unrestricted access to the local network and can request external access in their manifests (using the ExternalWhitelist).
 We assume, in most cases that a databox will not have a externally accessible static IP address, so the typical approach is to require that drivers initiate communication to a datasource to gather data (rather than assuming the driver exposes a defined endpoint for datasources to connect to).

 Drivers (like apps) are written as webapps; user interaction with a driver is through a web interface; the top-level route for a driver is /ui, i.e. on the databox, when a user selects a driver, its webpage will be served from /ui.
 Any additional rest endpoints must be under /ui (e.g. /ui/getConfig, /ui/setConfig).
 Drivers also have a manifest file, which must be written before it can be installed on a databox, but can be ignored for testing purposes.
 Details of the format of the manifest can be found [here][Running on the databox platform].
 Each of the sample apps in this repo have a databox-manifest.json file which will probably be sufficient to get an idea of what is required.